XIXUM/xUtils/README.md

 most prominent is the class XList and XPath

 ## XList:
-is an class extension of a classic list with the addition that you can navigate through the elements from the perspective of a list elementby
+is an class extension of a classic list with the addition that you can navigate through the elements from the perspective of a list element by
 - `element.getprecessor()` get preceeding neighbor element
 - `element.getsuccessor()` get following neigbor element
+This is good if you operate within classes that are part of the list.
+Further this adds some semantic capability so you can navigate through a list by just providing the element.

 ## XPath:
 extends path by defining a Path more semantically.